Posted: March 13, 2018 by: AG_Creative86

 Jaiden raised his obsidian blade again and placed it on Father’s shoulder just centimeters from his neck.
 “I, Jaiden Lefendos, leader of the Order of the Ravens of Dusk, hereby sentence you to…”

-Aaric’s hand on the hilt of the gunblade bought Jaiden to a stop.
-The raven woman covered her mouth while the Raven man’s iron jaw unhinged.
+Aaric grabbed onto the hilt of Jaiden’s gunblade.
+The Raven woman covered her mouth while the Raven man’s iron jaw unhinged.

 “This man stole us as newborns and has deceived us all our lives.
 I want the honor.”